Under Einstein's Microscope: Measuring Properties of Individual Rotating Massive Stars From Extragalactic Micro Caustic Crossings: acknowledgments

 \section{acknowledgments}

-The authors would like to express thanks to the Berkeley Physics International Education (BPIE) program through which XH visited UC Berkeley as an undergraduate student and during which this research project was initiated.
+The authors would like to express thanks to the Berkeley Physics International Education (BPIE) program through which X.H. visited UC Berkeley as an undergraduate student and during which this research project was initiated.
 The authors thank Maude Gull for useful discussions.
-LD acknowledges research grant support from the Alfred P. Sloan Foundation (Award Number FG-2021-16495), and support of Frank and Karen Dabby STEM Fund in the Society of Hellman Fellows.
+L.D. acknowledges research grant support from the Alfred P. Sloan Foundation (award No. FG-2021-16495) and the support of the Frank and Karen Dabby STEM Fund in the Society of Hellman Fellows.